What to eat with your favourite wines this Christmas

 Meursault on the other hand has the weight to handle the turkey and trimmings provided you don’t make your gravy too dark and sticky.
 Would be lovely with seared scallops or lobster too.

-Good party drinking - mostly everyone likes it - and a surprisingly good match with smoked salmon.
+Good party drinking - mostly everyone likes it - and a surprisingly good pairing with smoked salmon.
 Also a great match with goats cheese if you’re thinking dips or canapés.
 See here for other ideas .

 Another good party option.
 Lighter than the whites above so might struggle with the turkey.
 Good when it gets to the 27th and you feel like lighter, fresher food like a tomato, mozzarella and avocado salad or a seafood pasta.
 Or simply a glass of something cold and refreshing.
 (Popular Picpoul de Pinet will do a similar job) Check out my other favourite pairings here